machineghost/docs/docs/pop-os-development-approach.md

 **7. Bite-Sized Bugs:**

-  Finally, there are always bugs to work on and we want to keep the quality high.
+  Finally, there are always bugs to work on and we want to keep quality high.
 We’ll revive Ubuntu’s 100 paper cuts program under the moniker Bite-sized Bugs.